Point of No Return (Keyshia Cole album)

-Point of No Return is the sixth studio album by R&B singer Keyshia Cole; it was released on October 7, 2014, by Interscope Records and Universal Music Group and served as Cole's final album with the label.
+Point of No Return is the sixth studio album by American singer Keyshia Cole; it was released on October 7, 2014, by Interscope Records and Universal Music Group and served as Cole's final album with the label.
 The album features production from various music producers including Tim Kelley of Tim & Bob, Mike Will Made It, DJ Mustard, WillieDonut, Amadeus, Stargate and features guest appearances by 2 Chainz, Juicy J, Gavyn Rhone, Wale, August Alsina, Faith Evans and Future.

 Background

 In August 2013, it was reported that songwriter Elijah Blake started working with Cole on her sixth studio album.
 During the composition of the album, Cole collaborated with artists Juicy J, Future, Wale, Mike Will Made It, Birdman, and R. Kelly.
 The album marks Cole's last release with Interscope Records.
 The album's release was set to coincide with the premiere of her reality show Keyshia Cole: All In on BET.
 Instead, the show premiered in February 2015.